-- We recognise the need to make the building accessible to all pupils including those with physical special needs. - The school caters for each need wherever possible and carries out individual risk assessments for pupils when necessary. - As a school we are happy to discuss individual access requirements. - At lunchtimes, staffing and procedures are adjusted to accommodate those pupils who need extra support; - Tables and chairs are at the correct level for pupils; - Classrooms have access to an Interactive Whiteboard.; - A range if ICT equipment is available to support learning across the curriculum and to teach computer skills; - The new classrooms are fully wheel chair accessible;
+- We recognise the need to make the building accessible to all pupils including those with physical special needs. - The school caters for each need wherever possible and carries out individual risk assessments for pupils when necessary. - As a school we are happy to discuss individual access requirements. - At lunchtimes, staffing and procedures are adjusted to accommodate those pupils who need extra support; - Tables and chairs are at the correct level for pupils; - Classrooms have access to an Interactive Whiteboard: - A range if ICT equipment is available to support learning across the curriculum and to teach computer skills; - The newer classrooms (years 4,5 & 6) are fully wheel chair accessible;